-The domes on the seed trays provides yet another layer of “dead air” insulation.
+The domes on the seed trays provide yet another layer of “dead air” insulation.
 You’ll note the water bed heater controllers hanging off the side of the raised bed.

-With each layer of glazing, you have just that much more ability to hold in heat and moisture.
+With each layer of glazing, you have just that much more able to hold in heat and moisture.

 If you are starting vegetables from seed out in the sun, be sure to monitor the temperature of the trays and vent as needed.

 You can of course have a separate seedling house so that you have the business of potting soil and trays and pots and pellets off in a separate area that doesn’t interfere with areas meant for hoes and rakes and shovels.